JetBrains/teamcity-azure-agent/README.md

 ### Virtual Machine Image Preparation

 The plugin supports cloud agents creation from managed images and VHD images.
 Before you can start using integration, you need to create a new Virtual Machine instance via [Azure portal](https://portal.azure.com).
 The TeamCity Build Agent [must be installed](https://confluence.jetbrains.com/display/TCDL/TeamCity+Integration+with+Cloud+Solutions#TeamCityIntegrationwithCloudSolutions-PreparingavirtualmachinewithaninstalledTeamCityagent) and set to start automatically.
-Also, you need to manually point the agent to the existing TeamCity server with the Azure plugin installed to let the build agent download the plugins.
+Also, you need to manually point the agent to an existing TeamCity server with the Azure plugin installed to let the build agent download the plugins.
 Then you should [remove temporary files](https://confluence.jetbrains.com/display/TCDL/TeamCity+Integration+with+Cloud+Solutions#TeamCityIntegrationwithCloudSolutions-Capturinganimagefromavirtualmachine) and perform capture using the following guidelines.

-To create a **managed image** follow the instructions for capturing [generalized Windows](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/capture-image-resource) and [deprovisioned Linux](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/capture-image) virtual machines.
-As result you will get a custom managed image.
+To create a **managed image**, follow the instructions for capturing [generalized Windows](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/capture-image-resource) and [deprovisioned Linux](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/capture-image) virtual machines.
+As a result, you will get a custom managed image.

-To create a **VHD image** follow the instructions for capturing for [Linux](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-capture-image/) and [Windows](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-capture-image/) virtual machines.
+To create a **VHD image**, follow the instructions for capturing [Linux](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-capture-image/) and [Windows](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-capture-image/) virtual machines.
 As a result, you will receive a VHD image in your storage account whose URL can be used to create build agents.

 Use **ARM template** for fully customizable build agent deployments.
-To make and set unique ids for created resources reference `[parameters('vmName')]` parameter in your template, which will be filled by generated name on build agent start.
+To make and set unique ids for created resources, reference the `[parameters('vmName')]` parameter in your template, which will be filled by the generated name on the build agent start.

 ## Classic Plugin